bookingactivities/booking-activities/readme.txt

 = Display a reservation form =
-*Make to have at least one calendar, one activity and one event at a future date*
+*Make sure to have at least one calendar, one activity and one event at a future date*

 1. Go to Booking Activities / Calendar Editor page
 2. Select the desired calendar and show / hide activities you want